 6) If you toss and turn and can’t fall asleep after 30 minutes, pick up a book and read, or do another relaxing activity, then try again.

 7) If you wake up between 2am and 4am feeling wired and can’t get back to sleep, the culprit might be dropping blood sugar or adrenal fatigue.
-Eat a small snack or a spoonful of honey about 30 minutes before bed if you’re prone to hypoglycemia.
+SLEEP HACK: Eat a small snack or a spoonful of honey about 30 minutes before bed if you’re prone to hypoglycemia.
 Honey really helps keep blood sugar stable at night.
 Or try 1/2 a sweet potato with 1 tbsp coconut butter.
 Potatoes increase serotonin.
 Avoid protein, which gives you energy.
 Also try herbal support for tired adrenals.
 I like the Gaia adaptogenic herb blend.